Optimizing the manufacturing process is key to increasing productivity

-Standardization to achieve ISO compliance and maintaining a lean manufacturing approach is commonplace in the automotive industry - where once a process is defined, the thought of altering or changing it during production could be the equivalent of career suicide.
+Standardization to achieve ISO compliance and maintain a lean manufacturing approach is commonplace in the automotive industry.
+Once a process is defined, altering or changing it during production is a very bad idea.

 End-of-line packaging within ISO and lean manufacturing

-The desire to achieve ISO 9000 or 9001 certifications ultimately drove many industries to define their manufacturing process and stick to it.
-These certifications do not focus on exactly what the process should be; they are simply vehicles for documenting the process and then using that documentation for monitoring purposes to ensure manufacturers maintain the quality of the product.
+The desire to achieve ISO 9000 or 9001 certifications has ultimately driven many industries to define their manufacturing process and stick to it.
+These certifications do not focus on exactly what the process should be.
+They are simply vehicles for documenting the process and then using that documentation for monitoring purposes to ensure manufacturers maintain the quality of the product.

-When plants implement lean manufacturing methods, the focus is on eliminating waste to help improve efficiencies and reduce pricing - ultimately providing added value to their customers.
+When plants implement lean manufacturing methods, the focus is on eliminating waste to improve efficiencies and reduce pricing, ultimately providing added value to their customers.

-Due to too many variables that have been beyond their control, quality managers have given little focus to developing a lean or optimized end-of-line packaging process.
+Due to variables beyond their control, quality managers have given little focus to developing a lean or optimized end-of-line packaging process.

-Lean manufacturing initiatives tend to not include end-of-line packaging applications largely because there is no way to optimize the process due to the limited system capabilities.
-Antiquated tank-based melting and gear-driven pump technology typically make it virtually impossible to standardize a process.
+Lean manufacturing initiatives tend not to include end-of-line packaging applications, largely because there is no way to optimize the process due to the limited system capabilities.
+Antiquated tank-based melting and gear-driven pump technology make it virtually impossible to standardize a process.